jadissa/jWeather/README.md

 ## Requirements
 PHP, GeekTool, WeatherAPI account (yes, it is free)

+## Platforms
+Any Mac system that has PHP and GeekTool installed

 ## How
 Note:
 - Requires GeekTool, which can be downloaded from https://www.tynsoe.org/geektool/